Spike Dudley: Early career (1993–1996)

-Extreme Championship Wrestling
+Extreme Championship Wrestling (1996–2001)

-Hyson debuted in Extreme Championship Wrestling on September 14, 1996, at When Worlds Collide II.
-He was introduced as a fan favorite under the ring name "Little" Spike Dudley, as a part of the Dudley family.
+Hyson debuted in Extreme Championship Wrestling (ECW) on September 14, 1996, at When Worlds Collide II.
+He was introduced as a fan favorite under the ring name "Little" Spike Dudley, as one of the Dudley Brothers.
 In his debut match, Spike teamed with his storyline brother Bubba Ray Dudley to defeat The Erotic Experience (GQ Gorgeous and Pat Day).
 He made his televised debut in ECW on the October 1 episode of Hardcore TV.
 His in-ring persona was that of the "runt" of the family.
 His initials LSD and finishing move, the Acid Drop were both drug references and, at times, he would stare at his hands waving in front of him as if he were on a trip.

 At Crossing the Line Again on February 1, 1997, Bubba turned on the Dudley family by aligning with D-Von Dudley and hitting a Dudley Death Drop on Spike and forming the tag team The Dudley Boyz.
 This also resulted in Spike becoming the first recipient of the Dudley Death Drop or 3D.
 As a result, Spike began a lengthy on-and-off scripted rivalry with them which continued for two years.